Deploying apps

 Excluding files

 will deploy the working state of whatever files you have in that directory.
-In most cases, you will want to exclude files [external link] ignored by Git.
+In most cases, you will want to exclude files ignored by Git.
 From within your project directory, run

 ln -s .gitignore .cfignore